-Remove the jumper caps from pins 5-6 and pins 9-10 of J2 prior to connecting the front audio cable connector.
-Make sure pin I of the cable connector is aligned with pin I of J2.
+Remove the jumper caps from pins 5-6 and pins 9-10 prior to connecting the front audio cable connector.
+Make sure pin I of the cable connector is aligned with pin I of the front audio connector.
 If you are not using this connector, make sure to replace the jumper caps back to their original pin locations.